greenat92/user-management-api-challenge/README.md

 # User Management and Auth Service API

+This project was created as part of the hiring challenge presented by the WHATEVER.WORKS team.
+I'd like to take a moment to extend my heartfelt gratitude to the WHATEVER.WORKS team for offering me this incredible opportunity.
+Working on this challenge has been both enlightening and rewarding, and I deeply appreciate the trust and confidence they've placed in me.
+This challenge not only allowed me to showcase my skills but also provided a platform to learn, grow, and collaborate.
+I value this opportunity greatly and am excited about the potential to contribute further to the WHATEVER.WORKS team's goals and vision.

+Thank you once again to the WHATEVER.WORKS team for this amazing opportunity!

 ## Project Overview

 This project is a User Management and Authentication Service API built using NestJS, TypeORM, SQLite, and Docker.
 It provides features such as user registration, authentication, and profile management.
 The project uses TypeORM for database operations and SQLite as the database.
 Docker is used to containerize the application for easy deployment and development.